xArm-Developer/xArm-Python-SDK/doc/UF_ModbusTCP_Manual.md

         // sample request and response / exception
         // Request: write to register address of 0x0000 with mask.
         // "AND" operation mask is (00 0F)，"OR" operation mask is (0F 00)
-        // If the value before this operation is "val", then after the mask opeation it becomes: (val & 0x000F) | (0x0F00 & ~0x000F)
+        // If the value before this operation is "val", then after the mask operation it becomes: (val & 0x000F) | (0x0F00 & ~0x000F)
         00 04 00 00 00 08 01 16 00 00 00 0F 0F 00
         // Response:
         00 04 00 00 00 08 01 16 00 00 00 0F 0F 00